 Division of General Orthopaedics and Oncology & Division of Rehabilitation

-Dr. Margaret Fok is currently an associate consultant of the Division of General Orthopaedics and Traumatology, as well as the Division of Rehabilitation at the Department of Orthopaedics and Traumatology, Queen Mary Hospital.
+Dr. Margaret Fok is currently an associate consultant of the Division of General Orthopaedics and Traumatology, Queen Mary Hospital.
 She is also an Honorary Clinical Assistant Professor of The University of Hong Kong.

 Dr. Margaret Fok had her undergraduate medical training in University of Otago, New Zealand.
 After her graduation in 2000, she came back to Hong Kong and embarked into her orthopaedic career in Queen Mary Hospital.
-During her training, she has the opportunities to work with esteemed hand and wrist surgeons including Professor SP chow, Dr Boris Fung and Dr PC Ho.
-As a result, she develops special interests in hand and wrist surgeries and microsurgeries.
-Upon the completion of her orthopaedic specialist training, she seeks further training in these areas by taking overseas fellowship, to work under
+During her training, she had the opportunities to work with esteemed hand and wrist surgeons including Professor SP chow, Dr Boris Fung and Dr PC Ho.
+As a result, she has developed special interests in hand and wrist surgeries and microsurgeries.
+Upon the completion of her orthopaedic specialist training, she seek further training in these areas by taking overseas fellowships, to work under

 - Professor Diego Fernandez, Bern, Switzerland for the management of complex wrist problems